FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 ### Buying

-You can get a license directly from the app stores as an in-app payment.
+You can get a license directly via the app: purchase a subscription using an in-app payment.
 It is also possible to get a license from a local distributor or directly from Finwe (the makers of LiveSYNC).

-If you received LiveSYNC app pre-installed in a kit, the software is probably already licensed.
-If in doubt, please check from your distributor.
+If you received the LiveSYNC app pre-installed in a kit, the software is probably already licensed.
+If in doubt, please check from your seller.

+### Store vs. Beta

+On iOS, the string that uniquely identifies an app installation is different between the store and the beta version.
+This is a platform feature.
+It means that the same license file cannot work on both installations.

+**We recommend that you activate the license when the store version is installed**.
+If you wish to use the beta version for a while, we can provide a temporary license that will work with the beta version.

 ### Locked Features